 New York City’s mushrooming food hall concept—bringing independent proprietors, and eclectic choices, under one roof—makes for a handy way to eat like a local.
-At the Pennsy, right by Penn Station, options include Pat LaFrieda’s famous steak sandwich and Cinnamon Snail’s savory vegan burger deluxe.
-UrbanSpace Vanderbilt, near Grand Central Terminal, supplies one-stop shopping for Roberta’s irresistible garlic knots, Delaney’s fried chicken sandwiches and Mile End’s Montreal-style Jewish comfort food, among other fine venues.
-There’s more of a European feel to the Plaza Food Hall and Todd English Food Hall on the concourse level of the Plaza Hotel, with its French patisseries and chocolatiers and Italian food specialists, as well as Asian and NYC-based purveyors.
+UrbanSpace Vanderbilt, near Grand Central Terminal, supplies one-stop shopping for Roberta’s irresistible garlic knots, Bobwhite’s fried chicken and biscuits and Ovenly’s handmade baked goods, among other tasty bites from fine venues.
+There’s more of a European feel to the Plaza Food Hall and Todd English at The Plaza on the concourse level of the Plaza Hotel, with its French patisseries and chocolatiers and Italian food specialists; NYC-based purveyors are on hand too.
 Out in Brooklyn there’s Berg’n, hawking craft beer and Mighty Quinn’s Barbeque.
-In the Bronx is Arthur Avenue Retail Market, a lively bazaar of pizza, pastry, Italian cheese and sausage.
-Another Italian emporium, Eataly, is such a hit in the Flatiron District that there’s a brand-new downtown follow-up at 4 World Trade Center.
-If you’re hungry for more, we’ve got 10 other marketplaces to taste the world without traveling too far.
+In the Bronx there’s Arthur Avenue Retail Market, a lively bazaar of folks selling pizza, pastry, Italian cheese and sausage.
+Another Italian emporium, Eataly, has bustling locations in the Flatiron District and in Lower Manhattan with multiple dining experiences.
+If you’re hungry for more, we’ve got 19 other marketplaces to taste the world without traveling too far.

 The Bowery Market

 Brookfield Place is off the beaten path unless you’re looking for sustenance near One World Trade Center or the 9/11 Memorial & Museum.
-Then it’s an opportune spot to get sushi from Blue Ribbon and Num Pang’s Cambodian-style sandwiches, among other food stations in Hudson Eats.
-Sit along the windowed side of the cafeteria for views of the Hudson River and Statue of Liberty.
-Also on site are Le District, a marketplace that’s the French version of Eataly, and Amada, crafting Spanish tapas via Food Network star Jose Garces.
-He and his team also adeptly prepare roasted suckling pig and seafood paella, to be matched with earthy Spanish wines.
+Then it’s very convenient for noshing at Hudson Eats: there’s sushi from Blue Ribbon, Seamore’s for sustainable seafood, Fuku for Momofuku-style fried chicken and Num Pang’s Cambodian-style sandwiches, among other food stations.
+Sit along the windowed side of the extensive cafeteria for views of the Hudson River and Statue of Liberty.
+Also on the premises is Le District, a French marketplace whose bar offers a daily happy hour (4–6 pm) with $1 oysters.

 Canal Street Market

-A stimulating mix of food stands, retailers, bakeries, a butcher, a fishmonger and purveyors of wine, coffee, tea, chocolate and cheese deluge this block-long, brick-lined marketplace near the High Line.
-Even though it was established back in 1997, Chelsea Market always offers something new to try.
-Dizengoff, a Philadelphia import modeled on an Israeli hummus stall, has out of this world, tahini-heavy hummus and hearth-baked pita.
-Los Tacos No. 1 really is the champ for quick, sensational Mexican food.
-Giovanni Rana Pastificio & Cucina, a full-service restaurant, is hailed for its freshly made pasta tangled around espresso braised short rib and porcini mushrooms.
+Food stands, retailers, bakeries, a butcher, a fishmonger and purveyors of wine, coffee, tea, chocolate and cheese deluge this block-long, brick-lined marketplace near the High Line.
+Established in the former Nabisco factory back in 1997, Chelsea Market always offers something new to try.
+On the lower level is a variety of local vendors, including Saxelby Cheesemongers, Dickson’s Farmstand Meats and Las Delicias Chelsea, a patisserie specializing in gluten-free babkas, scones and muffins.
+On the main level, Los Tacos No. 1 is the champ for quick, sensational Mexican food.
+Another hot spot is Miznon, popular for pita sandwiches and “run over” baked potato with sour cream, garlic and scallions.

-Times Square has a sharp food hall on the second floor of the Row NYC hotel, a quick stop for lunch or before a show.
-Local businesses prevail, like Luke’s for lobster rolls, Dough for doughnuts and Whitmans for burgers with molten centers of pimento cheese.
-Kuro-Obi is an offshoot of ramen specialist Ippudo; in addition to their deeply flavored soups are sweet, spicy and tender pork buns.
+Times Square has a hip food hall on the second floor of the Row NYC hotel, a quick stop for breakfast, lunch or a casual pre-show meal.
+Local businesses prevail, like Luke’s for lobster rolls, Dough for doughnuts and Whitmans for juicy burgers.
+Kuro-Obi is an offshoot of ramen specialist Ippudo; in addition to their deeply flavored noodle soups are sweet, spicy and tender pork buns.
 Solo diners and dates can find seats along counters that face floor-to-ceiling windows; larger parties can be accommodated at tables in a separate area that flows into the hotel’s bar and lobby.

 DeKalb Market Hall

-Forty of NYC’s finest food purveyors are showcased at the bustling DeKalb Market Hall, which means multiple visits are almost mandatory.
-Must-haves: Jiangbing Company’s Shanghai-inspired crepe stuffed with 13-spice pork, egg, scallions, cilantro, chili sauce and crunchy crackers; Bunsmith’s spicy Korean fried chicken bun; Arepa Lady’s corn and cheese filled arepa de chocolo and Katz’s famous pastrami sandwich.
+Around 40 of NYC’s finest food purveyors are showcased at the bustling DeKalb Market Hall, which means multiple visits are almost mandatory.
+The newest vendors include Thank You Come Again, good for juicy soup dumplings, and Daigo Hand Roll Bar, offering to-die-for toro or salmon belly in crunchy seaweed sleeves.
+Other must-haves: Jian Bing Company’s Shanghai-inspired crepe stuffed with pork, egg, scallions, cilantro, chili sauce and crunchy crackers; Bunsmith’s spicy Korean fried chicken bun; Arepa Lady’s cheese-filled arepa de choclo; and Katz’s overstuffed pastrami sandwiches.
 There are also local craft beers and healthy juices.
-Seating ranges from bar stools to high tables throughout the industrial space.
+The underground industrial space offers ample seating.

 Food Gallery 32

 For a cheap, filling, fast-casual meal in Koreatown, slip into Food Gallery 32.
 Stations pump out sushi, crisp spring rolls, Korean bibimbap, seafood pancakes, vegetable dumplings and icy bubble teas.
 It’s easy to eat for under $10 at any of the vendors.
-Taiyaki (fish-shaped pastries stuffed with red bean paste or custard) are a playful, tasty treat.
-Or head upstairs where a branch of Spot Dessert Bar offers artistic, Asian-style confections.
-Seating is cafeteria-style, and even when it’s crowded, spaces tend to open up quickly since it attracts a young, on-the-go clientele.
+Taiyaki (fish-shaped pastries stuffed with red bean paste or custard), from Mama, are a playful, tasty treat.
+Or head upstairs, where a branch of Spot Dessert Bar offers artistic, Asian-style confections.
+Seating is cafeteria-style, and even when it’s crowded, spaces tend to open up quickly since it attracts a young, on-the-go clientele who don’t stay long.

 Gotham Market at the Ashland